-The incentive is applicable for future investments as they cannot start before issuing the permit.
-Tax exemption is disclosed in the CIT return (form CIT-8), which must be submitted by 31 March each year.
-For exemption from personal income tax (PIT), form PIT-36 must be submitted by 30 April.
+The incentive is applicable for future investments, as they cannot start before a permit is issued.
+Tax exemption must be disclosed in the CIT return (Form CIT-8), which must be submitted by 31 March each year.
+For exemption from personal income tax (PIT), Form PIT-36 must be submitted by 30 April.